donguree/hal-libs-header/documentation_mo/source/system/criu.rst

 Implementation Details
 ======================

-|  Hear is the sample code for the HAL_CRIU_PreCheckpointNotify

-|  Hear is the sample code for the HAL_CRIU_PostDumpNotify

-|  Hear is the sample code for the HAL_CRIU_PostRestoreNotify
+|  Hear is the sample code for the HAL_CRIU_PreCheckpointNotify, HAL_CRIU_PostDumpNotify, and HAL_CRIU_PostRestoreNotify.

 ::